-- 1. The models can replicate the volatility (relative to that of GDP) of aggregate variables such as consumption, investment, durable consumption, and labor. - 2.
-Real imports, exports and net exports are as volatile as in the data.
-That is, our model can successfully replicate the excessive volatility of imports and exports. - 3.
-Both imports and exports are pro-cyclical and positively correlated with each other.
-Net exports are counter-cyclical. - 4.
-The CPI-based real exchange rate is more volatile than GDP.
+As standard IRBC models, our benchmark model can replicate the volatility (relative to that of GDP) of aggregate variables such as consumption, investment, durable consumption, and labor.
+In addition, our model matches the trade sector data much better than the standard models: imports and exports are about three times as volatile as GDP; and both of them are pro-cyclical and positively correlated with each other.
+Our model can also match the well-known finding that net exports are counter-cyclical.